3MFConsortium/spec_production/3MF Production Extension.md

 - Enable the 3MF \<build> elements to address objects in separate files within the 3MF package
 - Identify each build, each object and each copy of a part with unique identifiers

+>**Note:** "Unique identifier" MUST be any of the four UUID variants described in IETF RFC 4122, which includes Microsoft GUIDs as well as time-based UUIDs.

 A consumer supporting the production extension MUST be able to consume non-extended core 3MFs, even if this is not as efficient.
 As the production extension is just a reorganization of data, a consumer MAY convert a generic core 3MF into a "production extended 3MF" before internally processing the data.

 In order to avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the production extension as "required extension", as defined in the core specification.